A History of Excellence, Professional Advancement, and Innovation

 The 1980s: Leading the Profession

-1982–1984: Three additional student-staffed restaurants make their debut on the Hyde Park campus: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; Ristorante Caterina de’ Medici, specializing in Italian cuisine; and St. Andrew’s Café, geared toward nutritional cooking.
+1982–1984: Three additional student-staffed restaurants make their debut on the Hyde Park, NY campus: the American Bounty Restaurant, one of the first in the nation devoted to American cuisine; Ristorante Caterina de’ Medici, specializing in Italian cuisine; and St. Andrew’s Café, geared toward nutritional cooking.

 The 1990s: New Standards of Excellence